gatsbyjs/gatsby/docs/contributing/docs-contributions/docs-components.md

 ### Guide List

 The `<GuideList />` is a component that renders an `h2` heading and a list of links to child docs nested below the current doc in the site's information architecture.
-It is often used on overview pages like the [Headless CMS](/docs/headless-cms/) guide where many other pages are nested below it to show what a docs section contains.
+It is often used on overview pages where many other pages are nested below it to show what a docs section contains.

 #### Usage